Olivia Palermo Wishes ‘Happy 10th Birthday’ To Instagram In Series Of Stylish Outfits

 “Always been my fav since The City… I still watch the episodes…. u slayed,” one follower wrote, referencing Olivia’s reality TV past and rise to fame.

-Olivia has been keen on sharing some of her most stylish looks on Instagram, so it’s no surprise she’s celebrating the platform.
-As The Inquisitr previously reported, the style star posted a series of fashion-forward shots on October 2, wearing a Gossip Girl-esque black-and-white tweed jumper, white button-down shirt, and over-the-knee boots.
-She also tied a ribbon in her side ponytail to bring the look together.
+Olivia has shared some of her most stylish looks on Instagram, so it’s no surprise she’s celebrating the platform.
+As The Inquisitr previously reported, the style icon posted a series of fashion-forward shots on October 2, in which she wore a Gossip Girl-esque black-and-white tweed jumper, white button-down shirt, and over-the-knee boots.
+She tied a ribbon in her side ponytail to bring the look together.